xcalegroup/deamons/README.md

 # How to start the Deamon
 ```
 Your start the Deamon as a cron job.
 Set the config file as a parameter to the file.

+Your stop the Deamon as a cron job or call to the stop_deamons.php file.
+Set the config file as a parameter to the file.

 Or you can run it for test in a browser using the ?config=deamons.json